victord96/middle_level_python/README.md

 # Python Nivel Intermedio

-There are some exercise more difficult than on the easy level of Python
+There are some exercises more difficult than on the easy level of Python

 ## Filtering Data